TwiggyRJ/FableProject-Book/chapter1.md

 ![Welcome Page Displaying the current version at the time of writing v0.3](wp_ss_20160216_0003.png)

-For the first time you will not be signed in.
+For the first time you will not be signed in so you will need to log in or register to the App.

 ## Authentication

 Like to gain access to all the features?
-Then you will need to login or register.
+Then you will need to log in or register.
 To get an account or to login then head to the **Settings Page**.

 On *Mobile* you can swipe right from the left hand side or on both systems you can click on the **Hamburger Menu Icon**.